 Installation must be carried out by qualified personnel authorized by the manufacturer.

-2.1 Opening and Checking Package
+2.1 Opening the Package and Checking

 Open the package; take out the monitor and accessories carefully.
 Keep the package for possible future transportation or storage.
 Check the components according to the packing list.